didac-crst/mockexchange-api/README.md

 Let’s just say: they didn’t go to the moon — they dug a tunnel.

 Decision after decision, I watched my gains **evaporate in slow motion**.
-Eventually, I realized I needed help.
-Not from a financial advisor — they’d only remind me of my poor decisions — but from a **machine**.
+Eventually, I realized I needed support — not from a financial advisor (they’d only remind me of my poor decisions), but from something more aligned with my goals — not theirs.

 Something logical.
 Emotionless.